 A 10-minute all-out effort is too much to ask from a new athlete.
 In fact, it would probably scare them away!
 With new athletes, and aerobically underdeveloped athletes, we can estimate their maximum heart rate and use these numbers to set up a beginning aerobic training plan at 65% of V02 max pace.
 First, we need to estimate the new person's maximum heart rate.
 Ideally, we would measure it And at a much later date we can, but for the time being I suggest you use the Miller formula outlined in "How to Use Heart Rate to Quantify Fitness Training Intensity" by McGuire.

 The Miller formula is:

 Heart monitors can be used with highly developed athletes.
-If V02 max pace has been determined, the heart rate monitor can be use to build a heart rate training pace chart.
-For example, a 10 minute 2 miler has a V02 max pace equal to roughly 5 minutes per mile.
-A 90% V02 max run for a 10:00 2 mile would be equivalent to around 5:33/mile pace.
+If V02 max pace has been determined, the heart rate monitor can be used to build a heart rate training pace chart.
+For example, a 10-minute 2 miler has a V02 max pace equal to roughly 5 minutes per mile.
+A 90% V02 max run of 2 miles in ten minutes would be equivalent to around 5:33/mile pace.
 By having the athlete run at 5:33/mile pace we can establish a heart rate that corresponds to this effort.
 In the example below the athlete achieved a heart rate of 175 bpm while running at 90% V02 max pace.